jorgetite/grav-theme-qbee/README.md

 production_mode: true       # Whether CSS and JS files are minimized (true), or not
 header_sticky: false        # Keeps the header sticky at the top of the page
 menu_style: menu-links      # Controls how menu items are rendered
-show_site_name: 1           # Displays or not the site name in the header
+show_site_name: true        # Displays or not the site name in the header
-show_site_logo: 1           # Displays or not the site logo in the header
+show_site_logo: true        # Displays or not the site logo in the header
 site_logo:                  # The relative path to the site logo, defaults to 'images/logo.png'
 site_copy:                  # The copyright notice displayed in the site footer
 ```